Telethon: Ukraine

 Since the start of the invasion in the prelude to the 2022 Russian invasion of Ukraine on February 24, 2022, most Ukrainian television channels switched over to the signal of Rada TV.
 The channel was made state-owned at the end of 2021.
-Following February 26 2022, the four biggest broadcasters including the TV channels 1+1, 2+2, 24 Kanal, and TRC Ukraina began broadcasting a 24/7 united newscast called "United News" ("Єдині новини") that is produced in turn by the various channels and amended with official information by governmental agencies to "objectively and promptly provide comprehensive information from different regions of the country 24/7".
+Following February 26, 2022, the four biggest broadcasters including the TV channels 1+1, 2+2, 24 Kanal, and TRC Ukraina began broadcasting a 24/7 united newscast called "United News" ("Єдині новини") that is produced in turn by the various channels and amended with official information by governmental agencies to "objectively and promptly provide comprehensive information from different regions of the country 24/7".

 United Kingdom

-In the United Kingdom, The ITV Telethons were three charity telethons organised and televised in the UK by the ITV network.
+In the United Kingdom, the ITV Telethons were three charity telethons organised and televised in the UK by the ITV network.
 The broadcasts took place in 1988, 1990 and 1992.
 Each lasted for 27 hours and all were hosted by Michael Aspel.

 Regular telethons are held for charitable groups such as Comic Relief's Red Nose Day and Sport Relief, and the BBC's Children in Need.
 Some of these occur every year, with millions of pounds raised to support various charities.
-These usually include music artists, sketches, and other various sections, usually with videos in between each section or song to promote the charity that money is being raised for – usually children in either Africa or the United Kingdom.

-In 2012/2013 Children in Need raised £26 million and Comic relief £75 million; a combined total of £101 million ($151 million).
-This is the equivalent of £1.60 ($2.40) per head of population.
+These usually include music artists, sketches, and other various segments, often with videos in between each segment or song to promote the charity that money is being raised for, usually children in either Africa or the United Kingdom.
+In 2012/2013, Children in Need raised £26 million and Comic Relief £75 million; a combined total of £101 million ($151 million).
+Children in Need is well known for its nationwide link-up performances such as the choir that has been running since 2011 featuring over 1500 children in choirs of about 150 singing one song in unison from about 10 locations around the UK.
+This is usually the point where the telethon receives the most donations.

-Since 2011, ITV have held their Text Santa telethon in the buildup to Christmas.
-The telethon lasts for three hours and is hosted by three popular ITV presenting duos, Ant & Dec, Phillip Schofield and Christine Bleakley, and Paddy McGuinness and Alesha Dixon.
-Each duo hosting an hour each.
-Text Santa supports six UK charities; these are Alzheimer's Society, The Guide Dogs for the Blind Association, Marie Curie Cancer Care, Teenage Cancer Trust, Together for Short Lives and WellChild.
+From 2011 to 2015, ITV held their Text Santa telethon in the buildup to Christmas.
+The telethon lasted for three hours and was hosted by three ITV presenting duos, Ant & Dec, Phillip Schofield and Christine Bleakley, and Paddy McGuinness and Alesha Dixon, each duo hosting an hour each.
+Text Santa supported six UK charities; these were Alzheimer's Society, The Guide Dogs for the Blind Association, Marie Curie, Teenage Cancer Trust, Together for Short Lives and WellChild.

-In 2012 and 2014 Channel 4 hosted Stand Up to Cancer.
-Both telethons were presented by Channel 4 faces Davina, Alan Carr and Dr. Christian Jessen.
-The latter telethon also had segments hosted by The Last Leg presenters Adam Hills, Josh Widdicombe and Alex Brooker.
+Since 2012, Channel 4 has hosted Stand Up to Cancer.
+The inaugural telethon was presented by Channel 4 faces Davina McCall, Alan Carr and Christian Jessen.
+All three returned to present the next telethon in 2014, which also had segments hosted by The Last Leg presenters Adam Hills, Josh Widdicombe and Alex Brooker.
 The 2014 telethon came live from Westminster's Methodist Central Hall.